nburrus/tuxpaint/docs/gl_ES.UTF-8/README.txt

    New Magic tools
            Loops, Ribbon, Smooth, and Squiggles

+   Create templates from Open dialog
+           Saved drawings can be turned into templates (used to make new drawings) via a new option in the Open dialog

    See CHANGES.txt for the complete list of changes.

                                 Uso de Tux Paint